top of page

 Immunocidin

-What is it?
-A drug that stimulates the immune system to attack cancer cells.
+Immunocidin is a drug that stimulates the dog's own immune system to attack cancer cells.
 The active ingredients consist of non-pathogenic bacterial cell wall fraction and nucleic acid.
-If the patient cannot receive surgery or if the cancer cannot be completely removed, Immunocidin may help prevent recurrence or metastasis.
-Intra-tumoral injection and/or IV infusion.
+If the patient cannot receive surgery or if the cancer cannot be completely removed, Immunocidin may help prevent recurrence and metastasis.

-Data: None for STS.
-Small study results have been published for other types of cancer (osteosarcoma, bladder cancer, mammary tumors).
-The safety of this drug has been published in many studies including with canine patients and human patients.
+Data: Small study results have been published for other types of cancer (osteosarcoma, bladder cancer, mammary tumors).
+The safety of this drug has been studied in canine patients and human patients.

 Contact: (613) 308-9788 or info@NovaVive.ca